Setting up Talos within DataOS¶

 To know more about each attribute, please refer to this.

-Push the changes to your Bitbucket repository as shown below:
+Push the changes to your working bitbucket repository as shown below:

 To run it as a Service, create an Instance Secret to store your Bitbucket credentials.
 This step ensures that the necessary authentication details are securely stored and accessible for the Service.